sakura-internet/saklient.php/README.md

 Some methods such as $api->server->find() return an array.
 This array is made of [ArrayObject](http://www.php.net/manual/en/class.arrayobject.php) instead of PHP standard [array](http://www.php.net/manual/en/book.array.php).

-Therefore, you have to cast each array (returned by any methods in this library) from ArrayObject to standard array before you use it as an argument for the methods of PHP standard array API such as [array_shift()](http://www.php.net/manual/en/function.array-shift.php).
+Therefore, you have to cast each array (returned by any methods in this library) from ArrayObject to standard array before you use it as an argument for the functions of PHP standard array API such as [array_shift()](http://www.php.net/manual/en/function.array-shift.php).

+Also, be aware that **an ArrayObject will not be copied in an assignment or as an argument to a function** since it is an object but not an array.

 ```php
 <?php